-These water heaters do not have a tank but instead have insulated coils that heat water when they get super-hot, producing hot water instantly.
+Tankless electric hot water heaters do not have a tank, but instead, have insulated coils that heat water when they get super-hot, producing hot water instantly.
 They eat large quantities of water instantly, making them an efficient water heater system.
-They are powered by propane, gas, or electricity, provide instant hot water, and low operating cost.
+They are powered by propane, gas, or electricity, provide instant hot water, and have low operating costs.
 They are, however, costlier to install, and their flow rate is limited as they cannot release huge amounts of hot water.

 5. Condensing Water Heater

 The heater uses the extra unused gas fumes to heat water in its boiler tank.
 Their energy source is natural gas that passes through the coil at the tank’s bottom, creating a combustion process that heats the water and loses the gases into the air.
 The condensing/boiler tank heats the water making the process efficient and cost-effective.